 Though she would never admit it to his face, he had already done more for her than anyone she had ever met.

 He had welcomed her into his family.
-He had been willing to share his (slightly deranged, but loving) father and two younger sisters with her, the girl who had been ostracized by her supposed family.
+He had been willing to share his (slightly deranged, but loving) father and his two younger sisters with her, the girl who had been ostracized by her supposed family.

-Her mouth turns upwards as she remembers the Kurosaki's—her family.
+Her mouth turns upwards as she remembers the Kurosaki's— her family.

 She would be willing to do anything to protect them.

 Rukia inwardly curses her train of thought for leading her to this stop… for teasing her by reminding her of the family she was forced to leave behind.
-It had killed her to leave Ichigo…but it had also killed her to leave Yuzu and Karin.
-They had become close after her stay in the living world.
+It had killed her to leave Ichigo… but it had also killed her to leave Yuzu and Karin.
+They had become so close after her stay in the living world.
 One memory flashes brightly in front of the rest: the afternoon when Yuzu had bashfully asked if it was alright to address her as Ruki-nee.

 They had already lost their mother…